NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Terrain Master.md

 **Prerequisites** master in Survival; Favored Terrain
 * * *
 You are able to adapt to your surroundings in any natural terrain.
 You can spend 1 hour practicing in your current terrain in order to make it your favored terrain, replacing your current favored terrain temporarily.
-If you spend a full day out of the new favored terrain, your favored terrain reverts back to your original choice when you took the [[Feats/Favored Terrain|Favored Terrain]] feat.
+If you spend a full day out of the new favored terrain, your favored terrain reverts back to your original choice when you took the [[Favored Terrain|Favored Terrain]] feat.

 *Source: Pathfinder Player Core*
 *ORC*